teoinke/ShakeAnimation/README.md

 The relevant code is in the MainActivity where you actually perform the animation, and the animation resource file, found in res/anim/shake.xml.

-Feel free to use this code, criticize it or just contact me.
+Feel free to use this code, criticize it or just contact me at teoinke@gmail.com.